pybites/pybites.github.io-source/content/guest-ast-intro.md

 ### Modifying an AST

-With a similar logic to how visit callbacks are defined, the `ast.NodeTransformer` can be used as base class for a transformers.
-This time, rather than simply visiting the nodes, one can modify, replace, add new nodes.
+A `ast.NodeTransformer` can be used as base class for a transformers, similarly to the logic used for the visitor class.
+This time, rather than simply visiting the nodes, the callbacks are used to modify, replace, add new nodes.

 Here an example:
 ```